nickdurbin/iterative-sorting/src/searching/README.md

 # Part 1: Why is it So Important to Sort Data?

 ## We're Always Searching
 Users do not have patience for slow apps.
 And rightfully so!
-While a a big reason why the applications we use now-a-days are so fast is due to the improvements made in hardware over the last few decades, the software developer still has an important role to play in keeping everything moving quickly.
+While a big reason why the applications we use now-a-days are so fast is due to the improvements made in hardware over the last few decades, the software developer still has an important role to play in keeping everything moving quickly.

 As we write our applications, we should always be mindful of what operations are being done frequently, since optimizing these will have the biggest impact on the efficiency of our overall application.
 And regardless of *what* type of app you are creating, it is likely that one of the operations you will be relying on is ***searching***.
 We search for songs to add to a playlist, videos to watch, people we need to talk to and so much more.
 Because of this, it is essential that we optimize our searches.